clef/frontend-styleguide/README.md

 ### Color

 We use variables for color.
 All of our color variables are in `/common` under `static/scss/settings/colors.scss`.
+Our colors should be stored as RGB or RGBA values.

 ### Images